 Careers, Education, Information, Advice and Guidance

-Students are supported to prepare for adulthood through a Preparing for Adulthood Curriculum.
-For many students the purpose of this curriculum is to develop their abilities that will contribute to increasing independence and self-determination, and in doing so will enhance the learner’s life experience.
+At Southfield, students are prepared for adulthood through a broad, balanced and motivating curriculum that is accessible to all learners.
+For many students the purpose of this curriculum is to develop their abilities which will contribute to an increasing independence and self-determination, and in doing so will enhance the student’s life experience.

-Young people with SEND are less likely to take exams that employers recognise, such as GCSEs.
-They also have higher rates of unemployment than other students.
-Many young people with SEND benefit from additional career support such as supported internships.
-To that end we currently run two supported internships in partnership with NEXT distribution in Toftshaw and Bradford Teaching Hospitals Foundation Trust.
+Young people with SEND are less likely to achieve qualifications that are well recognised by employers, such as GCSEs.
+They also have the highest rates of unemployment than other students of the same age group.
+Many young people with SEND benefit from additional career support, such as supported internships.

-Our students move on to a variety of destinations from employment through supported internships, to colleges, adult service providers or continuing health care.
-We collect data on our students destinations each year to inform our transitions curriculum ensuring we prepare our students for adult life in Bradford.
+Our students move on to a variety of destinations, from employment through supported internships, to colleges, adult service providers or continuing health care.
+We collect data on our students’ destinations each year to inform our transitions curriculum ensuring we prepare our students for adulthood, as they grow older.